 Mealybug Description

-Mealybugs are unarmored scale insects commonly occurred in warmer and moist regions but can be found all throughout the world.
-They feed on juices and tissues of indoor and outdoor plants, therefore, are considered pest in greenhouse and gardens.
+Mealybugs are unarmored scale insects that commonly occur in warmer and moist regions but can be found all throughout the world.
+They feed on juices and tissues of indoor and outdoor plants, therefore, are considered pests in greenhouses and gardens.
 This type of insect is not particular to their host, making all flowers and plants vulnerable to their infestation.
 Mealybugs will not definitely live in areas with a cold climate and will do everything to move to a warmer place.
-There are already more than 270 mealybug species that exists in the United States.
+There are already more than 270 mealybug species that exist in the United States.

 In order to feed, mealybugs stick their pointed mouthparts called stylets into the plant to begin extracting juices.
 Their favorite part of the plant to stay is the underside of the leaves and stems.
 Bushes and shrubs are also susceptible to the infestation of this insect.